Dyslexia

 Sarah is 17 now and was having difficulties at school.
 She worked very hard at her studies and achieved a good Junior Cert.
 Her mother describes how she spent many hours studying and that she had a home tutor once a week to help her with reading and school work.
 While Sarah can read and reads quickly she often does not understand what she is reading.
 Her comprehension is not good and her mother spends time every evening helping her with her home work.

-Sarah had a psychological assessment at the end of first year and she was considered to have Dyslexia.
+Sarah had a psychological assessment at the end of first year and she was considered to be Dyslexic.

-Sarah’s mother and father came to an open day at Cluas and later arranged an assessment.
+Sarah’s mother and father came to a Talk at Cluas and later arranged an assessment.
 At this assessment it was clear that Sarah had significant Auditory Processing Difficulties.
 The information she was processing in the classroom was not always accurate or processed quickly.
 Sarah was having difficulties listening in a noisy classroom and having difficulties with competing sounds.
 This led to difficulties with short term memory, resulting in difficulties with taking down homework and reading comprehension.

 The effort she had to make in trying to understand the written word was exhausting and consequently she did not like reading.